nielshoez/PSU_2019_malloc/README.md

 ## PSU_2019_malloc

-Recode the standard LIBC function malloc in c using a best fit algorithm
+Recode the standard LIBC function malloc realloc calloc free realloc_array in c using a best fit algorithm

 ## How to use